What is FacebookBot?

 FacebookBot is a web crawler used by Meta to download training data for its AI speech recognition technology.
-You can see how often FacebookBot visits your website by setting up Dark Visitors Agent Analytics.
+Agent Analytics can track when it visits your website.

 Expected Behavior